http4k/http4k-connect/README.md

 Although centered around usage in http4k-based projects, http4k-connect does not require this and the libraries are usable from any JVM application.

 ## Rationale
 Although convenient, many client libraries introduce many heavyweight dependencies or contain a plethora of non-required functionality, which can have a large effect on binary size.
-As an alternative, http4k-connect provides lighterweight versions of popular APIs covering standard use-cases.
+As an alternative, http4k-connect provides lightweight versions of popular APIs covering standard use-cases.

 ## Concepts

-### System Client Modules: http4k-{vendor}-{system}.jar
+### System Client Modules (named: http4k-{vendor}-{system})
 Each system client is modelled as a single function with arity 1 (that is it takes only a single parameter) returning a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) Success/Failure monad type), which is known as an `Action`.
 The Client is responsible for managing the overall protocol with the remote system.
 There are also a set of extension methods generated to provide a more traditional function-based version of the same interface.

 Action classes are responsible for constructing the HTTP requests and unmarshalling their responses into the http4k-connect types.
 There are lots of common actions built-in, but you can provide your own by simply implementing the relevant Action interface.